SophGits/tryit/sandbox/Closure.md

 ✝var myQuo = quo("amazed");
 console.log(myQuo.get_status()); //amazed
 ```
 ✡.
 Create a maker function called quo.
-It makes an object with a `get_status` method and a private status property.
+It makes an object with a `get_status` method and a private status property.<br />
 ✝.
-Make an instance of quo.
+Make an instance of quo.<br />

 This quo function is designed to be used without the `new` prefix, so the name isn't capitalised.
 Calling `quo` returns a new object containing a `get_status` method.
 A reference to that object is stored in myQuo.
 The `get_status` method still has privileged access to quo's `status` property even though `quo` has already returned.